 The events of 2020 completely altered the way we live, and with that, how much we value our homes.
 Our homes became schools, offices, and sanctuaries from the chaos outside, which of course has led to an increase in home design remodels and renovations.

-There’s no doubt that home trends for 2021 will be largely reflective of the world’s current needs, and Yelp identified the top home trends to look we can expect to skyrocket in 2021 in collaboration with lauded design expert Athena Calderone.
+There’s no doubt that home trends for 2021 will be largely reflective of the world’s current needs, and Yelp identified the top home trends that we can expect to skyrocket in 2021 in collaboration with lauded design expert Athena Calderone.
 Using their collected data, Yelp identified the top search terms in home design for 2020 and used that to forecast what is to come for 2021, with some of the top trends being organizational design, chic home offices, indoor living spaces that blend seamlessly to the outdoors, and a step back to basics.

-Calderone says her predictions mirror the public’s needs for safe and healthy homes.
+Calderone says her predictions mirror the public’s need for safe and healthy homes.
 “We’re spending more time at home than ever before, myself included, which has inspired so many of us to update our homes to reflect this cultural shift and create a personal sanctuary that feels calm and cozy,” she tells Yelp.
 “I’ve personally been seeking out more natural light and warmth at home, so my first project for 2021 will be adding a skylight to the kitchen, where I spend so much of my time.”

 We’re spending more time at home than ever before, myself included, which has inspired so many of us to update our homes to reflect this cultural shift and create a personal sanctuary that feels calm and cozy.